mega-tommy/SVD-for-fluid-dynamics/README.md

 # SVD-for-fluid-dynamics
-Singular Value Decomposition for a fluid mechanics application
+Singular Value Decomposition for a fluid dynamics application